Princess Mary awards Danish Heart Association Grants

 Crown Princess Mary has been patron of the Danish Heart Association since January 2005, when she took over the patronage from her father-in-law, Prince Henrik.
 The Heart Association is no doubt a cause close to Mary, as her mother Henrietta died in 1997 following complications that arose from heart surgery.

-Click here to read more about the event, and Mary’s patronage of the Association.Filed under Danish Royals
+Click here to read more about the event, and Mary’s patronage of the Association.Filed under Denmark

-Tagged Awards, Children, Crown Princess Mary, Health, Patronage.
+Tagged Awards, Children, Crown Princess Mary of Denmark, Health, Patronage.